swift-extras/swift-extras-json/README.md

 Please feel welcome and encouraged to contribute to `pure-swift-json`.
 This is a very young endeavour and help is always welcome.

-If you've found a bug, have a suggestion or need help getting started, please open an Issue or a PR.
+If you've found a bug, have a suggestion, or need help getting started, please open an Issue or a PR.
 If you use this package, I'd be grateful for sharing your experience.

 Focus areas for the time being: